Shibanimca23/Pacman-moving/README.md

 1. Clone the repository or download the HTML file to your local computer.

-2. Open the HTML file (`index.html`) in a web browser.
+2. Open the HTML file index.html in a web browser.

 3. Watch Pac-Man move from side to side and change its mouth's appearance

+## future enhancement

-4. future enhancement: Add multiple types of animated obstacles with different behaviors to create variety and challenge in the animation.
+Add multiple types of animated obstacles with different behaviors to create variety and challenge in the animation.